Edujugon/PushNotification/readme.md

 #### setDevicesToken

-`setDevicesToken` method sets the devices' tokens, which you pass the name through parameter as array or string if it was only one.
+`setDevicesToken` method sets the devices' tokens, which you pass the token through parameter as array or string if it was only one.

 **Syntax**